 Be sure to keep looking back as the Hong Kong skyline slowly reveals itself.

-After you’re done admiring the views from this vantage point, continue along the trail.
-It dips down before rising again to finish at Violet Hill.
+After you’re done admiring the views from this vantage point, continue along the trail, which dips between the two hills, before connecting with Wilson Trail.

 Violet Hill to Tze Kong Bridge (Repulse Bay Gap)